Weedon rail crashes

 Weedon, Northamptonshire on the West Coast Main Line has been the site of two serious derailments in 1915 and 1951, killing 10 and 15 people respectively.
+Both were unusual in being caused by mechanical failures on steam locomotives.

 1915 rail crash

 On Saturday, 14 August 1915, the 08:45 Birmingham to Euston express passenger train, hauled by LNWR George the Fifth Class locomotive No. 1489 Wolfhound, lost a taper pin; its purpose was to lock a screwed collar which retained the offside coupling rod to its crank pin.
 The coupling rod detached and struck one of the sleepers on the up line; pushing the track out of alignment just as the 08:30 Euston to Holyhead Irish Mail train approached.
 It consisted of 15 coaches hauled by two locomotives; LNWR Renown Class No. 1971 Aurora and Precedent Class No. 1189 Stewart and was travelling at 60 miles per hour.
 Both locomotives and every carriage was derailed; several being thrown down an embankment, killing 10 passengers and injuring 21 more.
 The approximate location of the collision was between Weedon and Stowe Hill tunnel.
+The loss of the taper pin had originally been noticed at Rugby and a new one had been rapidly substituted by a fitter, but this had then fallen out.
+It was unclear why the collar unscrewed on the second occasion but not the first.

 1951 rail crash

-On Friday, 21 September 1951 the 08:20 Liverpool Lime Street to London Euston passenger service consisting of 15 coaches hauled by a Princess class Stanier Pacific began to de-rail south of Weedon, Northamptonshire, on the West Coast Main Line south of Rugby, at a speed of 65 mph and finally crashed, killing 15 people and injuring 35 more.
+On Friday, 21 September 1951 the 08:20 Liverpool Lime Street to London Euston passenger service consisting of 15 coaches hauled by a Princess class Stanier Pacific began to de-rail south of Weedon, Northamptonshire, on the West Coast Main Line south of Rugby, at a speed of 60 - 65 mph and finally crashed, killing 15 people and injuring 35 more.
 The footplate crew survived and protected their train in spite of being severely shocked.